savinien/MK351/ts/README.md

 ```
 In the last line we construct an instance of the Greeter class using `new`.
 This calls into the constructor we defined earlier, creating a new object with the `Greeter` shape, and running the constructor to initialize it.

-You can call the methods of your object by appending `.nameOfMethod()` to its name, here for example: `greeter.printGreeting();`.
+You can call the methods of your object by appending `.nameOfMethod()` to the object name, here for example: `greeter.printGreeting();`.

 By default, properties and methods are **public**: you can access them from any instanciated object of the class.
 You might want some properties and methods to be **private** to add private functionality into your classes.
 What are private properties or methods?
 A private property or method can only be accessed or called from the class instance itself.
-Let’s take a look at an example of private properties:
+Let’s add up private properties to our Greeter class:
 ```ts
 class Greeter {
     greeting: string;